 - shoulder on one side seems heavier and weaker

-- seems to have numbness or abnormal sensation on one side of shoulder/hand
+- numbness or abnormal sensation on one side of the shoulder/hand.

 If you know someone who recently